 Hydra Water provides solutions to water and wastewater treatment plants.
 It is specialized in robust mechanical sludge and solids removal from inlet to outlet, with an offering encompassing installation, service, and production of high-quality equipment.

 Sofi Filtration specializes in industrial water filtration.
 It targets industries with large water streams with fine particle contaminations, providing a microfiltration technology adapted to various applications.

 Anue Water Technologies is a wastewater treatment company providing solutions for wastewater odor, industrial corrosion control, municipal sewage water, and process water applications.
 Its technologies reduce operational costs for sustainable water treatment.

 APX10 helps water, wastewater, and district heating utility sectors to leverage the rapidly growing amount of data via its big data analytics platform.
 Their products provide actionable, data-driven insights through dynamic presentations, including GIS maps, heat maps, and charts.

-AquaGreen is a CleanTech company that promotes a sustainable approach to wastewater treatment as it destroys microplastics, medicine residues, and other harmful organic compounds and captures heavy metals.
-To this end, the company's technology dries and pyrolysis wet biomass residue, turning it into biochar and thermal energy.
+AquaGreen is a CleanTech company that promotes a sustainable approach to wastewater treatment that destroys microplastics, medicine residues, and other harmful organic compounds and captures heavy metals.
+To this end, the company's technology dries wet biomass residue and treats it with pyrolysis, turning it into biochar and thermal energy.